What’s Our Story?

 A key goal for the organization is that all buildings on site should model low impact, energy efficient construction for both new builds and renovations.
 Natural building and permaculture design principles inform the site plan resulting in interesting inter-related patterns and functions among the buildings.

-An important piece of the history of the Deanery Project was a permaculture design workshop in March where core project members put down on paper graphically many of our long term goals.
+An important piece of the history of the Deanery Project was a permaculture design workshop where core project members put down on paper graphically many of our long term goals.

 The Deanery Project offers both its own programming, and is available for program rentals.
 Contact us for more program rental information.